elastic/cloud-on-k8s/config/recipes/beats/README.md

 #### Filebeat with autodiscover - `filebeat_autodiscover.yaml`

 Deploys Filebeat as DaemonSet with autodiscover feature enabled.
-All pods in all namespace will have logs shipped to Elasticsearch cluster.
+All pods in all namespace will have logs shipped to a Elasticsearch cluster.

 #### Filebeat with autodiscover for metadata - `filebeat_autodiscover_by_metadata.yaml`

 Deploys Filebeat as a DaemonSet with autodiscover feature enabled.
-Fullfilling any of the two conditions below will cause a given Pod logs to be shipped to Elasticsearch cluster:
+Fullfilling any of the two conditions below will cause a given Pod logs to be shipped to a Elasticsearch cluster:

 - Pod is in `log-namespace` namespace
 - Pod has `log-label: "true"` label